eclipse-kura/kura/docs/gateway-configuration/data-service-configuration.md

 To configure this functionality, the System Administrator needs to specify the following configuration elements:

-- **enable.recovery.on.connection.failure**: when enabled, activates the recovery feature on connection failure: if the device is not able to connect to a remote cloud platform, the service will wait for a specified amount of connection retries.
+- **Enable Recovery On Connection Failure**: when enabled, activates the recovery feature on connection failure: if the device is not able to connect to a remote cloud platform, the service will wait for a specified amount of connection retries.
 If the recovery fails, the device will be rebooted.
 Being based on the Watchdog service, it needs to be activated as well.

-- **connection.recovery.max.failures**: related to the previous parameter.
+- **Connection Recovery Max Failure**: related to the previous parameter.
 It specifies the number of failures before a reboot is requested.
     !!! warning
         To be fully working, this feature needs the enabling of the Watchdog Service.